Home » PowerShell » How to Get Free Disk Space in PowerShell?

 Get-CimInstance -ComputerName tom-laptop win32_logicaldisk | where caption -eq "C:" | foreach-object {write " $($_.caption) $('{0:N2}' -f ($_.Size/1gb)) GB total, $('{0:N2}' -f ($_.FreeSpace/1gb)) GB free "}

-In the above example, the Get-CimInstance command in PowerShell takes the remote computer name as tom-laptop and gets C drive total size allocated and free space in GB.
+In the above example, the Get-CimInstance command in PowerShell takes the remote computer name as tom-laptop and gets the C drive total size allocated and free space in GB.

 Conclusion